Northrop Grumman UK Ltd. Gender Pay Gap Report

 Chairman, Chief Executive Officer and President

-We are continuing our efforts to create a more diverse workforce and inclusive culture; require diversity in our supplier base; enforce our code of conduct, including policies against racism with business partners, and enable access to quality STEM education for all.
+At the enterprise level, I confirm that we are continuing our efforts to create a more diverse workforce and inclusive culture, enforcing our code of conduct (especially including race and gender equality matters), and enabling access to quality STEM education for all.

 Northrop Grumman UK Ltd. (“NGUKL”), the subject of this report, is a key supplier of operationally strategic programmes in the defence, security, cyber, intelligence, information systems, and public safety communications markets, providing a range of capabilities and technologies in support of the Armed Forces, emergency services and wider government.